 - If you want to fast here and there, 48 to 72 hours.

-Fasting is stress in the body.
+Fasting is stress on the body.
 Exercise is a stress on the body.
 Just like exercise, you need to recover from it.
 The same is true with fasting.
-Then after the fasting you need to return back to normal eating.
+Then after the fasting, you need to return to normal eating.

-You will do a pattern interrupt, which is the fasting, and then go back to normal eating……
+You will do a pattern interrupt, which is fasting, and then go back to normal eating……

-Brad, is talking way to fast for me to type.
+Brad, is talking way too fast for me to type.
 You can watch the full interview here.

-We did the interview in a sushi restaurant, just before they opened so you can hear the sushi chefs cutting up our lunch.
+We interviewed in a sushi restaurant, just before they opened so you can hear the sushi chefs cutting up our lunch.